adithirgis/adithiru/content/form/contact.md

 ---
 date: "2019-02-25T13:38:41-06:00"
-description: This template has a **contact-us** form built right in.
-All you need to do is add a valid recipient form-id to the front matter of this form page and you're ready to receive submissions.
+description: I think I am a fun person to talk to, so if you want to chat about any of my work or you have a few tips to improve my website or give me coding tips, contact me using this form.<br></br>I promise I will try my best to respond soon.
+Looking forward to hear from all of you!
 draft: false
 formspree_form_id: id-from-formspree
 layout: split-right
 name: Contact Us Form
 show_poweredby_formspree: true
 show_social_links: true
-submit_button_label: Send Message
+submit_button_label: Send
-title: Contact
+title: Chat with me
 type: form
 url: contact
 ---